PeopleMetrics/highcharts-client-export/README.md

 # highcharts-client-export

-# Readme from the original highcharts-export-clientside project
 Module for [HighCharts](http://www.highcharts.com/) to export charts client-side.

 Webpage for this project is here: https://peoplemetrics.github.io/highcharts-client-export/

+## Credits

+Please know that this is forked/rebased off of a (seemingly) abandoned `highcharts-export-clientside` by [A----](https://github.com/A----)  located on [GitHub](https://github.com/A----/highcharts-export-clientside).
+Super useful lib that we have seen a need for, but also need some new features as part of the PeopleMetrics analytics platform roadmap.
+Credit to the original author upfront for sure, and the license on our part will remain the same.

+## Whys

 You may need to export a chart you made using HighCharts to an image or a PDF.
 It has an exporting module but it relies on an export server, which by default is http://export.highcharts.com/ and you also –unlucky you– have one or more of the following:
-* your app doesn't have access to the intertubes;
+* your app doesn't have access to the intertubes
-* your chart contains sensitive data and you don't want an unsecure channel to carry it;
+* your chart contains sensitive data and you don't want an unsecure channel to carry it
-* sensitive data or not, you don't trust HighCharts with it;
+* sensitive data or not, you don't trust HighCharts with it (sorry guys)
-* it's against your company policies;
+* it's against your company policies
-* you don't want to set an export server up;
+* you don't want to set an export server up
-* you think it's 2015 and FFS, _browsers should be able to do that_.
+* you think browers are fully capable of doing this work

 Additionally, it provides a common interface between the official export module and `export-csv`.